NU-QFBA

 Application fee:

-The application fee will be added to the first semester fees for students who enroll.
 Fees can be paid by card at the University premises, online from your applicant login, or via bank transfer.
+Application fees (QR 300) are non-refundable.